 - 1. Provide the current job description for the chief financial officer. - 2.
 Provide a current and complete curriculum vitae for the chief financial officer.

 Element 12.5: Course Credit Hours

-A COM that is not affiliated with a parent institution A COM must publish policies and procedures for the assignment of credit hours for all intended courses within its anticipated the curriculum.
+A COM must publish policies and procedures for the assignment of credit hours for all intended courses within the curriculum.

 Submission 12.5: Course Credit Hours